On Four-dimensional Steady gradient Ricci solitons that dimension reduce

-According to Brendle's recent solution to Perelman's conjecture on the classification of $3$-dimensional noncompact $\kappa$-solutions \cite{Br3}, for any given sequence of points $\{p_i\}_{i\in \mathbb{N}}$, $(N^3,g_{N}(t))$ in Definition \ref{def-1} is one the following solutions: \begin{enumerate} \item quotients of $\kappa$-solutions on ${S}^3$ (such as shrinking spherical space forms $\mathbb{S}^3/\Gamma$ and Perelman's ancient solutions on $S^3$ and $\mathbb{RP}^3$); \item the ancient Ricci flow generated by the $3$-dimensional Bryant soliton (which we henceforth abbreviate as the Bryant $3$-soliton); \item quotients of shrinking round cylinders on $\mathbb{S}^2\times\mathbb{R}$ (the only orientable $\kappa$-noncollapsed quotient is by $\ZZ_2$). \end{enumerate}
+According to the works of Hamilton and Perelman on ancient solutions, Brendle's remarkable solution to Perelman's conjecture on the classification of noncompact $3$-dimensional $\kappa$-solutions \cite{Br3}, and the recent classification of compact $3$-dimensional $\kappa$-solutions by Brendle, Daskalopoulos, and Sesum \cite{BDS} (see Bamler and Kleiner \cite{BamKle} for a later, alternative treatment stemming from their fundamental proof of the generalized Smale conjecture \cite{BamKle2} using the strong stability of the $3$-dimensional Ricci flow), for any given sequence of points $\{p_i\}_{i\in \mathbb{N}}$, $(N^3,g_{N}(t))$ in Definition \ref{def-1} is one the following solutions: \begin{enumerate} \item quotients of $\kappa$-solutions on ${S}^3$ (such as shrinking spherical space forms $\mathbb{S}^3/\Gamma$ and Perelman's ancient solutions on $S^3$ and $\mathbb{RP}^3$); \item the ancient Ricci flow generated by the $3$-dimensional Bryant soliton (which we henceforth abbreviate as the Bryant $3$-soliton); \item quotients of shrinking round cylinders on $\mathbb{S}^2\times\mathbb{R}$ (the only orientable $\kappa$-noncollapsed quotient is by $\ZZ_2$ acting diagonally). \end{enumerate}

-In this paper, we place further restrictions on the possible asymptotic geometries of $4$-dimensional steady gradient Ricci solitons that dimension reduce to $3$-manifolds.
-Precisely, we have:
+In this paper, we obtain further restrictions on the possible asymptotic geometries of $4$-dimensional steady gradient Ricci solitons that dimension reduce to $3$-manifolds.
+Precisely, we prove the following result.